 At its core, using a large language model (LLM) for invoice extraction involves a two-step process that bypasses traditional, rigid software rules.
 Instead of configuring complex templates, you interact with the AI using plain language, much like instructing a human assistant.

 First, you must convert your invoice into a text format that the LLM can read.
 If you have a digital PDF, you can often copy and paste the text directly.
 For scanned documents or images, you would first need to use an Optical Character Recognition (OCR) tool to turn the image into a block of raw text.
-This text is then fed into a general-purpose AI interface, like the one provided by ChatGPT.
+This text is then fed into a general-purpose AI interface, such as OpenAI's API or Google's Gemini — a workflow that developers often implement with Python and OCR libraries before layering an LLM on top.

 Once the invoice text is in the system, you simply tell the AI what you need.
 The main advantage of this approach is its flexibility.
 You can use natural language prompts to ask for specific data points without any prior setup.
 For example, you could provide the raw text from an invoice and give the instruction: "Extract the vendor name, invoice total, and due date from the following text..."
-This method of gpt invoice extraction allows you to change your request on the fly, asking for line items one moment and tax details the next, all from the same document.
-This makes it a potentially powerful form of document AI for invoices, as it can adapt to unstructured data and varied layouts without needing a pre-defined map for every supplier.
+This method lets you change your request on the fly, asking for line items one moment and tax details the next, all from the same document.
+The LLM can adapt to unstructured data and varied layouts without needing a pre-defined map for every supplier.

 This flexibility is compelling, but for a critical business function like invoice processing, it raises an important question: does this adaptability come at the cost of the reliability, accuracy, and security that your finance team requires?